jimmykaiser/covid-19-data/README.md

 ## Reported cases by county

-This plot shows the number of reported Covid-19 cases for the ten counties with the most deaths, excluding New York City.
+This plot shows the number of reported Covid-19 cases for the ten counties with the most deaths.

 ![county_cases](plots/county_cases.png)